thib146/asteroid-radar-udacity-project/README.md

 This app is my submission for an exercise project app part of the "Android Nanodegree" online class with Udacity.com.

-It showcases simple usage of network handling with Retrofit, Room, Background worker, RecyclerViews.
+It showcases simple usage of network handling with Retrofit, Room, Background worker, RecyclerViews, localization.

 # Features

 * The app uses Retrofit to get data from NASA's API
 * The app uses a database setup with Room.
 All the data is stored so that the app is entirely usable offline
 * Tha app uses a background worker that will get data from the API in the background once a day, if the device is plugged in + on WiFi
+* The app has improved screen layouts when rotating the device in landscape mode
+* The app is accessible: every view/image can be read by Android TalkBack for people with visual disabilities
+* The app is translated in French

 # Project Instructions